bartman/blot/README.md

 ## Prerequisites

-blot was only tested on Debian Linux.
+`blot` is developed on NixOS and Debian, and CI tested on Debian and Ubuntu.
 It is built using standard tools.

-    sudo apt install make ninja-build cmake libglib2.0-dev
+The dependency script will install the required packages if you're on a Debian-based distro.

+    ./dependencies.sh

+Packages that `blot` needs: `make` `ninja` `cmake` `glib2` `googletest`.

 ## Building

-blot is built using cmake and ninja.
-There is a top level Makefile only to simplify the build process (it invokes cmake in the `build` subdirectory).
+`blot` is built using `cmake` and `ninja`.
+There is a top level `Makefile` only to simplify the build process (it invokes `cmake` in the `build` subdirectory).

     make

-You can build debug (with ASAN) using
+You can build debug (with `ASAN`) using

     make TYPE=Debug

 ## Examples

-blot is being used in other projects as a library, but it comes with some examples.
+`blot` is being used in other projects as a library, but it comes with some examples.

 Generated from [test-simple.c](examples/test-simple.c)